 Paul: To an extent, but I think there’s a lot of mythology to that.
 Even the difference between the pre-amps on a Neve VR and a Neve 1081 are vast.
 It’s about different flavors for different things.
 If you wanted a desk full of mic pres, then I know many people who would argue that an old Neve would sound great.
 But the problem with having an old Neve is that it’s going to need constant maintenance.

 Liam: If you have flying faders on a Neve, I find it enjoyable to mix on, contrary to the “mix on an SSL” saying.
 It’s a lot more simple than automating an SSL with a computer.

-What have been the most challenging sessions for you?
+What have been the most challenging sessions for you guys thus far?

 Liam: I would say the most challenging sessions for me were the early ones, when I first started assisting.
-The first 6 months for me was overwhelming.
+The first six months for me were overwhelming.
 Learning the basics and being hospitable to clients was all a part of the learning curve.